odea-project/StreamFind/README.md

 ## Other dependencies

-The StreamFind depends on other open source software to process different analytical data.
+The StreamFind depends on other open source software to process different analytic data.
 For instance, for non-target screening using mass spectrometry the StreamFind uses the [patRoon](https://github.com/rickhelmus/patRoon) R package and its own dependencies.
 Installation instructions for patRoon and its dependencies